megaoptim/megaoptim-wp/readme.txt

 = Can i use the same API Key on multiple websites? =
     Absolutely.
 You can use your API key on as many websites as you want or you can also create sub accounts for each of the sites you manage if you want to keep the things separate or bill your clients separate.

-= Can i manage multiple sites separately with sub-accounts?
-    You can create sub-account for your client and transfer tokens to the sub-account balance.
-This way your client will have separate account and api key and you will be managing it.
-You have the option to add or remove api tokens from it.

 = Is the plugin compatible with WP Offload Media? =
     Yes.
-If you have configured WP Offload Media no further configurations are needed.
+If you have configured WP Offload Media no further configurations are needed, the images will be automatically optimized and offloaded to your S3 bucket.

+= Do you charge additional tokens for WebP?
+    WebP versions are free of charge! :)

 = Can i backup and restore the images? =
     Yes, MegaOptim have option to backup the images and it is enabled by default.
 You can alawys restore the original images if there is backup.

-= What image formats can be optimized? =
-    MegaOptim supports JPEG, PNG, GIF (animated or non animated) and WebP

-= Do i need separate tokens for WebP Images?
-    No, WebP versions are free of charge!
+= Can i manage multiple sites separately with sub-accounts?
+    Sure!
+You can create sub-account for your client and transfer tokens to the sub-account balance.
+This way your client will have separate account and api key and you will be managing it.
+You have the option to add or remove api tokens from it.

-= Is there WP CLI commands to run MegaOptim optimizer or restore?
+= Is there WP CLI commands to run MegaOptim optimizer or restore from command line?
     Yes, Please check the <a href="https://megaoptim.com/tools/wordpress/">documentation</a>.

+= Is this plugin heavy for my site? =
+    The plugin optimizes images on our external servers and does not run anything on your own servers that may cause slowndowns.
+In addition it only runs when you start bulk process or if you upload image via Media Library to autoamatically optimize it.
+It's not active in background unlike some other plugins.

-= Does the plugin optimizes the images on the site server and overloads my server? =
+= I used ShortPixel, Imagify and other plugins.
+Will your plugin optimize the images futher? =
-    The plugin does not install libraries for compression.
-Each image is sent to our servers and optimized by them to avoid resource drain on the website server.

-= What payment methods do you support? =
-    We support both PayPal and Credit Card via Paddle.
-The payments can be recurring or onetime.
+    In most cases yes!
+The plugin will make attempt to optimize the image further.
+If the saved size result is less or equal to 5% no token will be charged!

 = What happens if i stop using or deactivate MegaOptim plugin? =
     Nothing, your images will remain optimized, if you used the WebP feature the site won't serve WebP any longer.